A plate of pasta a la Carbonara

 Piacere di conoscerla

-Formal version, used when meeting someone you want to show respect to.
+Formal version, used to show respect.

 Piacere di conoscervi